 sum of where candidates begin their relationship with your employer brand*depth of engagement with each source.

-We’re working on a case study so you can see exactly how our newly coined measure plays out and what the measure looks like in practice.
-Let us know if you want to try it out or be a part of an emerging, important, trend in employer brand.
+Let us know if you want to be a part of an emerging, important, trend in employer brand.